 If you asked me how I like to travel when with family and friends, I’d say by car.
 Whenever we can, we rent a car and take off exploring.
-We always have an amazing time.
 It almost forces us to talk and share stuff that we normally don’t.

-If you are doing this trip with kids, I would recommend having “drive only” days when you do just that.
+TravelingMom Tip: If you are doing this trip with kids, plan “drive only” days when you do just that.
 This will give you time to stop along the way as often as you want.
 You can also get settled in your hotel and get familiarized with your surroundings instead of just being stressed to get to your next tour.

-After a day of driving, take two days to explore each city.
-This will prevent the kids from getting bored in one place.
-At the same time they won’t be too tired.
+Then, after a day of driving, take a day or two to explore each city.
+This will keep the kids from getting bored in one place.

 It all begins in New York City.
-Just exploring that city can take two weeks or more.
-But when time is limited, there are a few things I think you shouldn’t pass up.
-On the morning of the first day, take Circle Line Boat tour to visit to the Statue of Liberty and Ellis Island.
+Just exploring the Big Apple can take two weeks or more.
+But when time is limited, there are a few things you shouldn’t miss.
+On the morning of the first day, take the Circle Line Boat tour to visit to the Statue of Liberty and Ellis Island.
 Or, if you have less time, take the free — that’s right, free — Staten Island ferry which sails past the statue and gives you a great photo opp with the gorgeous NYC skyline in the background.

-For dinner you might want to check out one of the many themed restaurants that offer all sorts of different shows.
+For dinner, check out one of the many New York restaurants.
 We visited the Jekyll and Hyde Club.
 A truly cool experience for all ages.

 On the second day you might want to visit Central Park Zoo and take a Pedicab tour of Central Park.
 To finish off your visit to New York, take a walk along Times Square or check out one of its many museums.